Reading: History of learning to read

 The history of learning to read dates back to the invention of writing during the 4th millennium BC.

-With respect to the English language in the United States, the phonics principle of teaching reading was first presented by John Hart in 1570, who suggested the teaching of reading should focus on the relationship between what is now referred to as graphemes (letters) and phonemes (sounds).
+Concerning the English language in the United States, the phonics principle of teaching reading was first presented by John Hart in 1570, who suggested the teaching of reading should focus on the relationship between what is now referred to as graphemes (letters) and phonemes (sounds).

 In the colonial times of the United States, reading material was not written specifically for children, so instruction material consisted primarily of the Bible and some patriotic essays.
 The most influential early textbook was The New England Primer, published in 1687.
 There was little consideration given to the best ways to teach reading or assess reading comprehension.

 Phonics was a popular way to learn reading in the 1800s.
 William Holmes McGuffey (1800–1873), an American educator, author, and Presbyterian minister who had a lifelong interest in teaching children, compiled the first four of the McGuffey Readers in 1836.

 The whole-word method was introduced into the English-speaking world by Thomas Hopkins Gallaudet, the director of the American School for the Deaf.
 It was designed to educate deaf people by placing a word alongside a picture.
 In 1830, Gallaudet described his method of teaching children to recognize a total of 50 sight words written on cards.
 Horace Mann, the Secretary of the Board of Education of Massachusetts, U.S., favored the method for everyone, and by 1837 the method was adopted by the Boston Primary School Committee.

 By 1844 the defects of the whole-word method became so apparent to Boston schoolmasters that they urged the Board to return to phonics.
 In 1929, Samuel Orton, a neuropathologist in Iowa, concluded that the cause of children's reading problems was the new sight method of reading.
 His findings were published in the February 1929 issue of the Journal of Educational Psychology in the article "The Sight Reading Method of Teaching Reading as a Source of Reading Disability".

 The meaning-based curriculum came to dominate reading instruction by the second quarter of the 20th century.
 In the 1930s and 1940s, reading programs became very focused on comprehension and taught children to read whole words by sight.
 Phonics was taught as a last resort.

 Edward William Dolch developed his list of sight words in 1936 by studying the most frequently occurring words in children's books of that era.
 Children are encouraged to memorize the words with the idea that it will help them read more fluently.
 Many teachers continue to use this list, although some researchers consider the theory of sight word reading to be a "myth".
 Researchers and literacy organizations suggest it would be more effective if students learned the words using a phonics approach.

 In 1955, Rudolf Flesch published a book entitled Why Johnny Can't Read, a passionate argument in favor of teaching children to read using phonics, adding to the reading debate among educators, researchers, and parents.